stachujone5/game-of-life/README.md

-Two implementations of Conway's Game of Life, one in Go and the other in Rust.
+Conway's Game of Life written in C, Go, and Rust.

 ## Go